Zasmaa/example-1/README.md

 # Installation
 •	Install all project dependencies with npm install

-•	Start the development server with npm start

-# npm run build or yarn build
-Builds the app for production to the build folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.

-Your app is ready to be deployed.
+•  The service worker only works on production mode,  to run the production mode, first open git, then cd to the project.
+Next start the production mode with  npm run build or yarn build.

 # Acknowledgment